If you’re looking for a holiday home right on the beach, Barley Cove Beach Holiday Homes are the ideal choice.

 The kitchen is fully equipped with all modern conveniences including electric oven, fridge/ freezer, dishwasher and all necessary utensils, crockery and cutlery.
 There is a washer/dryer in the apartment and all your bed linen and towels are provided (please bring along your own towels for use on the beach as the towels provided are to be used in the apartment only).

-There is a cozy open fire in the apartment along with electric heaters in each room.
+There is a cosy open fire in the apartment along with electric heaters in each room.

 This is the ideal holiday destination with a host of varied activities to appeal to everyone whatever their interests.